Walney Extension Skills Fund

 To find out which organisations have been awarded grants so far, please click here

-In 2018, £50,000 is available to experienced organisations that can develop and deliver extra curriculum STEM (Science, Technology, Engineering, Mathematics) training and/or education courses or a programme of targeted events.
+£50,000 to develop and deliver extra curriculum STEM training and/or education courses or a programme of targeted events.

 The full £50,000 may be awarded to one organisation or split between a number of groups that apply (minimum grant application £10,000)

 • Fund the support, enhancement and expansion of existing projects / networks already set up and delivering local benefits on STEM related activities

 • Create and develop new and innovate initiatives across one or more age ranges from early years, primary, secondary, further or higher education.

 Applications from all types of groups with STEM delivery experience were accepted, including schools, third sector organisations as well as experienced consultancies.